globalfoodbook/gfb_author_bio/README.md

 This makes it easy to setup a brief synopsis of the author's biography on the sidebar.
 Best used in food & cook theme or woothemes.

 ## Description
-This plugin provides simple author bio box to give visitors to your website a quick/brief infoarmaion on the author background.
+This plugin provides simple author bio box to give visitors to your website a quick/brief information on the author background.

-This plugin is an extract from globalfoodbook.com and is contributed back as opensource material.
+This plugin is an extract from globalfoodbook.com and is contributed back as opensource material (available free of charge).

 This plugin is built to help other site owners who require this author bio tool with flexible configurable options.